 The Chemistry of Corrosion

+Hyrdogen sulfide is a naturally occuring compound in sewer sytems.
 Under acidic or turbulent conditions, hydrogen sulfide is released from wastewater in the form of gas.
 Thiobacillus bacteria in the system oxidize the gas to form sulfuric acid, which corrodes sewer pipes and weakens concrete structures, shortening the life of your wastewater treatment system.

-Hydrogen sulfide corrodes sewer pipes and concrete structures
+Sulfuric acid accelerates corrosion in sewer pipes and concrete structures

 Evoqua has a comprehensive range of industry leading solutions and the expertise to help protect the infrastructure of your wastewater treatment system.
 We can tailor any program to meet your application needs in preventing corrosion in order to maximize the life of your collection system.